5 Players Manchester United Should Sign In The January Transfer Window

 In addition, some key players have either struggled to be fit or look to be in the downside of their careers, while others just look to be out of focus after Ferguson’s departure.
 Therefore, they could use upgrades all over the pitch as some new blood could be just what this team needs to regain the competitive spirit that has made them one of Europe’s most successful squads in recent years.

-This slideshow includes five players that Moyes should target in January if he wants to drastically improve the quality of the team, as Manchester United needs to show a better version of their football if they want to maintain themselves in contention for the Premier League title this year.
+This slideshow includes five players who Moyes should target in January if he wants to drastically improve the quality of the team, as Manchester United needs to show a better version of their football if they want to maintain themselves in contention for the Premier League title this year.

 5. Angel Di Maria